AddThis – AddThis code can be added to your site to allow users to bookmark and share your content.

-Circles – or rather Google Circles are a feature of Google+.
-A Circle is a way of categorising or grouping people based around the relationship you have with them.
-People you add on Google+ can be added as friends, family, acquaintances or you can add people to follow.
+Circles – Or rather Google Circles, are a feature of Google+.
+A Circle is a way of categorising or grouping people based on the relationship you have with them.
+People you add on Google+ can be added as friends, family, acquaintances, or you can add people to follow.

 Engagement – The main purpose of social media is for you to use it as an opportunity to actively engage with customers, potential customers, friends and family.
 In the simplest terms, engagement is the interaction between people and brands on social networks.
 For example, on Facebook, engagement includes likes, comments and shares.